Mvarkus/makiRouter/README.md

 ### Regular expression replacements

-If regular expression replacements have not been defined globaly in Router class, you must define it using "with" method on single route and "with" setting when defining a group.
+If regular expression replacements have not been defined globaly in router initiation, you must define it using "with" method on single route and "with" setting when defining a group.